openvswitch/ovs/Documentation/internals/committer-grant-revocation.rst

 Revoking Commit Access
 ----------------------

-There are two situations in which commit access might be revoked.

-The straightforward situation is a committer who is no longer active in the project and has no plans to become active in the near future.
-The process in this case is:

-- Any time after a committer has been inactive for more than 6 months any other committer to the project may identify that committer as a candidate for revocation of commit access due to inactivity.

-- The plans of revocation should be sent in a private email to the candidate.

-- If the candidate for removal states plans to continue participating no action is taken and this process terminates.

-- If the candidate replies they no longer require commit access then commit access is removed and a notification is sent to the candidate and all existing committers.

-- If the candidate can not be reached within 1 week of the first attempting to contact this process continues.

-- A message proposing removal of commit access is sent to the candidate and all other committers.

-  - If the candidate for removal states plans to continue participating no action is taken.

-  - If the candidate replies they no longer require commit access then their access is removed.

-  - If the candidate can not be reached within 2 months of the second attempting to contact them, access is removed.

-- In any case, where access is removed, this fact is published through an email to all existing committers (including the candidate for removal).

-The more difficult situation is a committer who is behaving in a manner that is viewed as detrimental to the future of the project by other committers.
-This is a delicate situation with the potential for the creation of division within the greater community and should be handled with care.
+When a committer behaves in a manner that other committers view as detrimental to the future of the project, it raises a delicate situation with the potential for the creation of division within the greater community.
+These situations should be handled with care.
 The process in this case is:

 - Discuss the behavior of concern with the individual privately and explain why you believe it is detrimental to the project.
 Stick to the facts and keep the